City-of-Helsinki/mlops-template/README.md

 We will soon include additional tools `papermill` and `snakemake`, and a third notebook `pipe` for automatical excecution of the workflow.

 You can also create new notebooks to your liking.
-We added one example: `plot`, where we can define general functions for plotting.
+For example, if you want to create and create many algorithms that are inheritantly different it might be better to separate them in their own notebooks `02a_model1.ipynb` and `02b_model2.ipynb`.

 For general coding best practices, refer to [dev.hel.fi](https://dev.hel.fi/) where applicable.